Cheaper by the Dozen (franchise): Play

 A stage adaptation of the novel was released in 1992.
 The adaptation, written by Christopher Sergel, follows the premise of the autobiography with similarities to the feature films.
 Written for an adolescent to college-age audience, the play primarily follows the point of view of Anne Gilbreth, the primary character.
 The plot details the events of Anne's every-day popularity in high school.
 Her father Frank, is esteemed as a pioneer of industrial efficiency, uses his work skills upon the large family of 14 individuals.
-Seeking to save money and to find a more organized living for his family, Frank comedically pushes forward with unorthodoxed practices.
-Over the course of the play, Anne learns amidst her frustrations that the secret reason her father has been behaving differently, is that he has a serious heart condition.
+Seeking to save money and to find a more organized living for his family, Frank comedically pushes forward with unorthodox practices.
+Over the course of the play, Anne learns amidst her frustrations that the secret reason her father has been behaving differently is that he has a serious heart condition.
 In turn, Frank comes to the sentimental realization that his daughter has grown.